edgepopgen/edge-lab/_pages/home.md

 <br/>
 Welcome!
 We are the Edge lab, a group of researchers studying evolutionary genetics at the University of Southern California (USC).
 We use math, statistics, and computation to study the sources and consequences of genetic variation.
-Doc Edge (principal investigator) is part of USC’s Department of Biological Sciences and its Quantitative and Computational Biology (QCB) section, which administers the Computational Biology and Bioinformatics (CBB) graduate program.
+We are part of USC’s Department of Quantitative and Computational Biology (QCB), which administers the Computational Biology and Bioinformatics (CBB) graduate program.

 <br>